dalibendhiab10/thbridge/readme.md

 The backend also uses a `.env` file to configure environment variables, such as the MongoDB URI and server port.
 Ensure you configure the `.env` file with the correct settings for your environment.

-## Deployment

-For deployment, the project uses **Docker** to containerize both the frontend and backend applications, making it easy to deploy on any server.
-Docker ensures that the application can run consistently across different environments by bundling all dependencies into containers.

-1. **Docker Setup**: The project includes a `docker-compose.yml` file for running both the frontend and backend in Docker containers.
-2. **PM2**: For managing the backend process, **PM2** is used to ensure that the backend stays running in production.